filamentphp/filament/packages/tables/docs/08-adding-a-table-to-a-livewire-component.md

 php artisan make:livewire-table Products/ListProducts
 ```

-This will ask you for the name of a pre-built model, for example `Product`.
+This will ask you for the name of a prebuilt model, for example `Product`.
 Finally, it will generate a new `app/Http/Livewire/Products/ListProducts.php` component, which you can customize.

 ### Automatically generating table columns